Michaelangel007/apple2_hgr_font_tutorial/README.md

 # TODO

+* Screenshots
+* Binary code for 300.bin and 1000.bin so you can load it directly into the emulator
+* Disk image FONT_HGR.DSK
 * Double Hi-Res
-* PDF of this doc
+* PDF of this document